 Check The Space Available

-You have to have somewhere to put the solar panels you’re going to install.
-Whether installing them on the roof or in the yard, you’ll want to ensure that you have enough space for the panels you need.
+You have to have somewhere to put the solar panels you will install.
+Whether installing them on the roof or in the yard, you’ll want to ensure enough space for the panels you need.
 For example, if your roof has a lot of angles and dormers, it might not be the ideal place to install solar panels.

 Make Sure You Research What Solar Panels You Need